Turnhout: Sights

 Architectural sights worth visiting are the 12th century castle of the Dukes of Brabant, the Gothic church of St. Peter, the beguinage (begijnhof) dating from the 13th century, the 14th century Gothic chapel of Theobald and the Taxandria museum housed in a prestigious Renaissance mansion.
 Of particular interest is the Museum of the Playing Card.
 This is located in an old factory building downtown and houses a beautifully restored steam engine.

 The beguinage was recognized by UNESCO as a World Heritage Site in 1998.

+The largest building in Turnhout is the Turnova tower, built in 2019.
+It is considered the first skyscraper in the city.